PierrunoYT/ai-image-to-vector/README.md

    ```
    RECRAFT_API_TOKEN=your_recraft_token_here
    REPLICATE_API_TOKEN=your_replicate_token_here
+   FAL_KEY=your_fal_api_key_here
    ```
    You can use the `.env.example` file as a template.

    - Get your Recraft API token from [Recraft](https://recraft.ai)
    - Get your Replicate API token from [Replicate](https://replicate.com/account/api-tokens)
+   - Get your Fal.ai API key from [Fal.ai](https://fal.ai/dashboard/keys)

+   Note: You only need either the Replicate API token OR the Fal.ai API key for image generation, but the Recraft API token is required for vectorization.

 ## Usage

 ### Command Line Interface

-#### Generate an image with Ideogram v3 Quality:
+#### Generate an image with Ideogram v3:
 ```
 python ideogram_generator.py
 ```

-The script will prompt you to enter a text prompt.
+The script will prompt you to choose an API provider (Replicate or Fal.ai), enter a text prompt, and select various options.
 After processing, it will generate an image and save it to the current directory.

 #### Vectorize an existing image:
 ```